Overview of Personal Area Network (PAN)

 - Offline Network –

 In this multiple devices are connected through Bluetooth or Wi-Fi.
-The devices attached to your computer including printers, mouse, speakers, and other appliances are integrated using a Personal Area Network (PAN) and do not use internet.
+The devices attached to your computer including printers, mouse, speakers, and other appliances are integrated using a Personal Area Network (PAN) and do not use the internet.
 So a communication network is formed between the devices used in a small single space for example home.

 - Home Office –